w4bo/AA2425-unibo-mldm/slides/cs-brownspot.md

 > | 13.8             | Medium distance          | ... | Low             |
 > | ...              | ...                      | ... | ...             |
 >
-> and to learn a relationship between environmental features and the `Level of Damage`.
+> and to learn relationships between environmental features and the `Level of Damage`.

 What features would you select?